Bugs online

 The woolly mammoth, the flightless dodo bird and the quagga, a type of zebra, are all extinct.
 But the modern techniques of genetic engineering have made it possible to study their genetic make-up - or even to think of giving them life again.

-Since most extinct species survive only as fossils, they have left no traces of tissue preserved in its original condition.
+vTo do so, scientists would have to obtain a sample of the genetic blueprint needed to re-create an entire creature.
+This blueprint is contained in the deoxyribonucleic acid (DNA) of the creature's cells.
+It can be obtained only from flesh that has somehow been preserved since the creature became extinct.Since most extinct species survive only as fossils, they have left no traces of tissue preserved in its original condition.
 But some creatures, such as the mammoth, a hairy relative of the elephant, which became extinct about 12,000 years ago, have been frozen solid in the ground in Siberia, Alaska and northern Canada.
 When dug up, their flesh still contained traces of the DNA.
 The first step in reproducing a living specimen would be to extract the DNA and copy it.
 This has already been done for a number of extinct species, including the mammoth and the quagga.
 The object of the experiments was not to reconstruct the creatures, but to study the DNA and try to learn from it.

-For example, pieces of quagga skin kept at the Natural History Museum in Mainz, West Germany, provided DNA for cloning by two scientists in California, Dr Oliver Ryder of San Diego Zoo, and Dr Russell Huguchi of the University of California at Berkeley.
+Half zebra, half horseFor example, pieces of quagga skin kept at the Natural History Museum in Mainz, West Germany, provided DNA for cloning by two scientists in California, Dr Oliver Ryder of San Diego Zoo, and Dr Russell Huguchi of the University of California at Berkeley.
 The quagga, described by early travellers in the Cape Province of South Africa as 'half zebra, half horse', went into decline when settlers began to fence its territory and introduce their own grazing stock.
 Uncontrolled hunting killed the last ones in the wild, though the quagga lingered on in zoos until the last specimen died of natural causes in Amsterdam Zoo in 1893.
 The taxidermists who stuffed the Mainz specimen had left fragments of muscle and fat on the skin, from which parts of the quagga's DNA could be extracted and put into the DNA of a bacterium.
 By allowing this bacterium to grow, the extinct DNA could be copied.

 The DNA showed that the quagga was indeed a subspecies of the zebra, and suggested that its characteristics may still be contained in modern wild populations of Plains zebra.
 This has inspired an attempt to bring back the quagga by selective breeding.
 Reinhold Rau of the South African Museum in Cape Town established a group of interested conservationists who went into the Etosha Game Reserve in South West Africa and captured eight zebra with reduced striping on their hindquarters - like the quagga.
 For the next ten years the scientists will breed the zebra selectively, to try to match the patterns found on the hides of preserved quagga.
 'The bone structure of the two animals as far as is known from the skeletons is identical, to quite a minute detail,' says Quintus Hahndiek, a member of the team.
 'Some of the zebra only have to lose a few stripes to resemble a quagga.'